 Start your infrastructure automation with Chef Workstation.
 Chef Workstation gives you everything you need to get started with Chef - ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software - all in one easy-to-install package.

 The chef-repo is the repository structure in which cookbooks are authored, tested, and maintained:

 The directory structure within the chef-repo varies.
 Some organizations prefer to keep all of their cookbooks in a single chef-repo, while other organizations prefer to use a chef-repo for every cookbook.

-- Recipes that specify the resources to use and the order in which they are to be applied
+- Recipes that specify which Chef Infra built-in resources to use, as well as the order in which they are to be applied